Creating space in your life

 3. Create space by practicing gratitude and learning the art of contentment.
 We all want to thrive but should beware of our desires becoming insatiable.
 Be appreciative of what you already have before embarking on a quest for more.

 4. Create space by embracing procrastination sometimes.
 No, you can’t give the middle finger to everything in your life – but when you have a strong resistance towards doing perhaps it’s a sign that you should stop, take a break and just try being.
+One thing that you may find is that when you delay less important tasks, you may well realize that they weren’t necessary at all.
+Have you ever had something on your task list that you felt like you had to get done, then weeks later, you realize that it wasn’t really worth the time at all?
+Focusing on what is most important and spending your time on that will make you much more balanced and less stressed.

 5. Create space by saying no when you must.
 Think before you say yes by not confirming spontaneous requests or making in-the-moment decisions until you’ve had time to evaluate their importance.
 And don’t say maybe when you really mean no.